Skip to content

 Mark Post Locations: Once the perimeter is square, measure and mark the exact location of each pergola post.
 Use spray paint or landscape markers for clear visibility.
 Double-check all measurements to ensure accuracy.

-2. Verify Measurements
+Verify Your Measurements

 Before proceeding, re-measure everything.
 Check the distances between posts, the diagonals of the overall structure, and ensure everything aligns with your design.
-Minor errors at this stage can lead to significant problems later on.
+Minor errors at this stage can lead to problems later on.

-IV.
-Foundation Preparation (Footings)
+1. Foundation Preparation (Footings)

-1. Digging Post Holes
+Digging Post Holes

 For concrete footings or pre-cast concrete piers, you'll need to dig post holes at each marked location.